 I did everything someone shouldn’t to get an unnecessary impractical death-trap.
-My wife and I owned a 2012 VW TDi that we bought with cash, and there was no way to get a loan on the car pictured above because it is technically a kit-car.
-So I did what any idiot would…I took out a loan on a car that I already owned, put a significant amount of our savings with it, and I even put a couple thousand on a credit card (albeit to get the bonus points for meeting minimum spend on a travel card but we will go through this in a later post) all to get this ridiculous car.
+Mrs. RRR and I owned a 2012 VW TDi that we bought with cash, and there was no way to get a loan on the car pictured above because it is technically a kit-car.
+So I did what any idiot would…I took out a loan on a car that I already owned, put a significant amount of our savings with it, and I even put a couple thousand on a credit card (albeit to get the bonus points for meeting minimum spend on a travel card) all to get this ridiculous car.
 I won’t lie to you, this car was fun, but not as much fun as being free from the constraints of debt and the requirement to work to afford all your materialistic junk.
 And, I’m hopeful that the freedom of not having to work will be better than getting bugs stuck in my teeth.
 Luckily, I sold the car shortly after I bought it, and didn’t lose any money on the deal.

 So, I have vast personal experience on practically every way to not buy a car.
 And, luckily for the audience, I’m here to apply my expertise and tell you all the ways you shouldn’t buy a car.